 - In a small saucepan, add the water, sugar and sugar.
 Bring to a boil, stirring occasionally to dissolve the sugar.
 When the mixture boils and the sugar dissolves, turn off heat and allow to steep for at least 15 minutes.

-- Strain in a fine-mesh sieve.
+- Pour the contents of the saucepan into a blender and blender until smooth.
+Strain in a fine-mesh sieve to separate the solids from the liquid.
+The liquid is your syrup.
 Store the syrup an airtight container in the refrigerator until ready to use.
 It should last several weeks.

 - In a cocktail shaker, add the jalapeno slices with the lime juice.
 Muddle to release the oils from the jalapeno.